Holy Cross High School (Connecticut): Football

 Holy Cross High School is well known in Connecticut for its football program.
 In 2006, the team won the first football state championship in the school's history, the Class SS State Championship, defeating Stratford 40–0.
 They were ranked third among all teams in the state, following Greenwich and Ansonia.
 In 2011 the Crusaders earned their second state championship with a 34–27 win over Cromwell in the Class S State Championship.
 The 12-2 Crusaders suffered only two defeats that season, both to Ansonia, the Class M State Champion.
 They finished ranked eighth in the state.

 Swimming and diving

 The swimming and diving team is a co-ed athletic team that is respected throughout the NVL and the state.
 In 2019, the team won their first state championship with 709 points, defeating Brookfield High School which had 542.5 points.
 The 2018–2019 season was also notable because they only had one loss to Pomperaug High School during the Winter Invitational, finishing second.
-After cancellations in 2020 and 2021, the Crusaders defended their state title in a win over runner-up, Woodland Regional High School, 546-541.5.
+After cancellations in 2020 and 2021, the Crusaders defended their state title in a win over runner-up, Woodland Regional High School, 546–541.5.

 "Crusader Cru"

 Starting in 2010, the "Crusader Crazies" changed their title to the Crusader Cru.
 The loyal fans of Holy Cross' basketball and football programs travel around the state to turn any game into a 'home' atmosphere for the teams.
-The Crusader Cru is also infamous in the state for The Pit, which is the name given to the Holy Cross High School basketball court by reporters around the state.
-The Pit is routinely ranked among the loudest and most intimidating venues in the state to play in.